unikubehq/cli/docs/provision.rst

 (see :ref:`unikube project up<reference/project:up>`).
 This K8s cluster can be initially started, stopped, resumed and delete with the CLI.
 The infrastructure is encapsulated in the concept of a ``project``.
 The Unikube CLI currently allows you to have at most one project cluster running at a time.
-If you need to work on another project, you have to stop the project you may worked on before.
+If you need to work on another project, you have to stop any project you may worked on before.

 The project cluster can be created using different Kubernetes-providers.
-Currently, `k3d <https://k3d.io>`__ is the default cluster provider as it allows you to have multiple disjunct clusters side-by-side on one local machine.
-Anyway, there will be other Kubernetes-providers like ``microk8s``, ``minikube`` or ``dedicated remote K8s clusters`` in the future.
+Currently, `k3d <https://k3d.io>`__ is the default cluster provider as it allows you to have multiple separate clusters side-by-side on one local machine.
+There will be other Kubernetes-providers like ``microk8s``, ``minikube`` or ``dedicated remote K8s clusters`` in the future.
 The Unikube CLI will, however, abstract those details and provide you a uniform interface.

 What is a Deck?